0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Create and Deploy QRC20 Token.md

 # Create and Deploy QRC20 Token

 Hi, welcome back!
 So you have set up your Hardhat project.
 Now it’s time to create a QRC20 Token so we can use it later when we create our DAO.
+Here’s why we are creating the token.

+1. We need to create the token so that we can use it as native token for our DAO.
+2. A fixed number of tokens will be given to the members who are added to the DAO.
+These tokens will given them voting power to vote on proposals.
+3. The proposals in the DAO cannot be accepted until the member’s voting power is not more than 10% of the tokens available in the DAO.

+So, it is important to create a token for our DAO.
+Let’s create and deploy one using our Hardhat project.

 ## Let’s start coding

 Navigate to `contracts/QRC20.sol`.
-This code is a part of Q GDK contracts so you don't have to write it and we’ll explain the code.
-So let’s start understanding the code of the contract QRC20 token with features of minting, burning, total supply cap, and contract metadata.
+This code is a part of [Q GDK contracts](https://gitlab.com/q-dev/q-gdk/gdk-contracts) so you don't have to write it and we’ll explain the code to you.
+So let’s start understanding the code of the contract `QRC20` token with features of minting, burning, total supply cap, and contract metadata.

+### Importing essentials

+First of all, the `QRC20.sol` file specify the license for the contract (LGPL-3.0-or-later) and the version of the Solidity compiler to use (0.8.19).

 ```
 // SPDX-License-Identifier: LGPL-3.0-or-later
 pragma solidity 0.8.19;
 ```

-- The above lines specify the license for the contract (LGPL-3.0-or-later) and the version of the Solidity compiler to use (0.8.19).
+Then imports two contract from the OpenZeppelin library: `OwnableUpgradeable` and `ERC20Upgradeable`.

 ```
 import "@openzeppelin/contracts-upgradeable/access/OwnableUpgradeable.sol";
 import "@openzeppelin/contracts-upgradeable/token/ERC20/ERC20Upgradeable.sol";
 ```

-- These lines import two modules from the OpenZeppelin library: `OwnableUpgradeable` and `ERC20Upgradeable`.
+Let’s understand the modules functionality in detail.

-- The `OwnableUpgradeable` contract provides a basic implementation of an ownership mechanism to restrict access to certain functions to only the contract owner.
+- The `OwnableUpgradeable` contract allow us to restrict the use of any function in the smart contract.
+It allow us to use functions like `onlyOwner()`, `_checkOwner()`, `_transferOwnership()` etc to restrict the functions so that they can only be called by the owner of the contract and not anyone else.
-- The `ERC20Upgradeable` contract provides an implementation of the ERC-20 token standard with upgradability features.
+- The `ERC20Upgradeable` contract provides an implementation of the ERC-20 token standard.
+This contract is used to use ERC-20 standards and create our own token.

+Then again imports two modules: `IQRC20` and `ContractMetadata` from the `@q-dev/gdk-contracts` library.

 ```
 import "@q-dev/gdk-contracts/interfaces/tokens/IQRC20.sol";
 import "@q-dev/gdk-contracts/metadata/ContractMetadata.sol";
 ```

-- These lines import two modules: `IQRC20` and `ContractMetadata` from the `@q-dev/gdk-contracts` library.
+Let’s understand the modules functionality in detail.

 - `IQRC20` is an interface defining the standard functions of a QRC20 token.
+You can explore the complete contract [here](https://gitlab.com/q-dev/q-gdk/gdk-contracts/-/blob/main/contracts/interfaces/tokens/IQRC20.sol?ref_type=heads).
-- `ContractMetadata` provides functionality to add metadata to the contract, such as a contract URI.
+- `ContractMetadata` provides functionality to change and retrieve metadata of the contract, such as a contract URI.
+You can explore the complete contract [here](https://gitlab.com/q-dev/q-gdk/gdk-contracts/-/blob/main/contracts/metadata/ContractMetadata.sol?ref_type=heads).

+### Declaring `QRC20` contract

+After importing the essential modules, the contract `QRC20` is declared using the following line.

 ```
 contract QRC20 is IQRC20, ERC20Upgradeable, ContractMetadata, OwnableUpgradeable {

+		// Rest of the code goes here

+}
 ```

-- This line declares the `QRC20` contract, which inherits from four other contracts: `IQRC20`, `ERC20Upgradeable`, `ContractMetadata`, and `OwnableUpgradeable`.
-- The contract is a regular QRC20 token with additional features, including minting and burning tokens, a total supply cap, and contract metadata.
+The `QRC20` contract inherits from four contracts that were imported earlier:

+- `IQRC20`
+- `ERC20Upgradeable`
+- `ContractMetadata`
+- `OwnableUpgradeable`

+Rest of the code goes inside of the `QRC20` contract.

+### Declaring state variables

+At the start of contract, state variables are being declared.
+State variables are those variable that are created inside of the contract but out of the contract functions.
+State variables can never be deleted therefore it is a good practice to use less state variables.

 ```
 string public QRC20_RESOURCE;
 uint256 public totalSupplyCap;
 uint8 internal _decimals;
 ```

-- These lines declare three state variables:
+These lines declare three state variables:

-    - `QRC20_RESOURCE`: A string variable to store the resource of the QRC20 token.
+- `QRC20_RESOURCE`: A `string` variable to store the resource of the `QRC20` token.
-    - `totalSupplyCap`: A uint256 variable to set the total supply cap of the token.
+- `totalSupplyCap`: A `uint256` variable to set the total supply cap of the token.
 It restricts the total supply of the token.
-    - `_decimals`: An internal uint8 variable to store the number of decimals for the token.
+- `_decimals`: An internal `uint8` variable to store the number of decimals for the token.
 When you’ll mint or transfer tokens, you will be actually sending the `the_count_of_tokens * 10^decimals`.

+## Creating `initialize` function

+Here, we changed the code from original GDK `QRC20` contract.
+We initialized a function with different name and passed couple of more inputs.
+This function works like a constructor for the contract.
+It initalizes the state variables and call the constructors of the contracts we inherited.
+Let’s first look the function parameters in detail.

 ```
 function initialize(